UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The computational identity types are equivalent to the yoneda identity types

-Similarly to the judgmentally involutive identity types, this equivalence is a strict retraction and preserves the reflexivities strictly.
+Similarly to the strictly involutive identity types, this equivalence is a strict retraction and preserves the reflexivities strictly.

 ```agda